 The military justice system handles thousands of criminal cases annually, ranging from minor violations to major crimes.
 In almost all these cases, the system works to ensure that justice is done.
 Supporters of the amendments say that the system is flawed and that conviction rates are falling.

-This is especially true for sexual assaults, they say, which remain very high.
+They say this is especially true for sexual assaults, which remain very high.
 However, others feel that the differences between the military and civilian world are too great, and it is vital for commanders to be responsible for discipline.
 This is the best way, they say, to protect military units from failure.

 The tool used by commanders to enforce good order and discipline is the Uniform Code of Military Justice.
 This code gives commanders authority to decide if they are to press serious criminal charges against members under their command.

 Cosponsor of the bill, Iowa GOP Sen. Chuck Grassley, commented recently, “Whether it’s in the military or whether it’s outside the military, a crime is a crime, and it should be punished.”